In this tutorial, we will add the logging of data.

 The diagram below shows what you will build in this tutorial.
 The red dots show tutorial steps.

-Now - lets get started.
+Now - let's get started.

 This is what your code should look like:

-Perform the same operation for register "Actual_temperature"
+Do the same for register "Actual_temperature".

 Replace the input (a 4-20mA slider) with a temperature regulator simulator.
 Orange wire to terminal 01, red wire to terminal 10 and black wire to terminal 30(GND).

-The temperature regulator simulator adjusts itself to the set point.
+The temperature regulator simulator adjusts itself to the setpoint.